pixelotes/gitctx/README.md

 * `gitctx` **never auto-applies** a profile when cloning.
 * It will **not overwrite** your home files unless you explicitly run `switch` or `apply`.
+* Hook scripts must be executable or they will be rejected on addition.
 * All profile data lives under `~/.config/gitctx`.

 ---